ElijahWilson-Kelly/superpy/README.md

 To switch between companies we use the change-company command

 ```
-python main.py change-company [company_name]
+python main.py change-company [COMPANY_NAME]
 ```

-If the company does not yet exist you will be asked if you would like to create the company.
+_If the company does not yet exist you will be asked if you would like to create the company._

+---

 #### Buying an item